fredpdavis/oshealab_genomic_scripts/README.md

 measurements, including identifying alternative splicing events, estimating nascent transcription, or evaluating more complex experimental designs.

-This package uses the following external data sources. __You don't need to download these__, as this package either comes with or will retrieve the appropriate files.
+YARP uses the following external data sources. __You don't need to download these__, as this package either comes with or will retrieve the appropriate files.